What is Amazon VPC Lattice? - Amazon VPC Lattice

 A role determines who is responsible for the setup and flow of information within Amazon VPC Lattice.
 There are typically two roles, service network owner and service owner, and their responsibilities can overlap.

 Service network owner – The service network owner is usually the network administrator or the cloud administrator in an organization.
 Service network owners create, share, and provision the service network.
 They also manage who can access the service network or services within VPC Lattice.
 The service network owner can define coarse-grained access settings for the services associated with the service network.
 These controls are used to manage communication between clients and services using authentication and authorization policies.
-The service network owner can also associate a service with the service network, if the service is shared with the service network owner's account.
+The service network owner can also associate a service or resource configuration with a single or multiple service networks, if the service or resource configuration is shared with the service network owner's account.

 Service network owner's role and responsibility